-With the new Common Core guidelines, public Middle Schools are implementing new mathematics trajectories for students so that the Common Core mathematics classes can be completed.
-Students must now complete the 6th, 7th, and 8th grade Common Core mathematics classes before completing the Algebra I and Geometry Common Core courses.
-This means that in order for graduating 8th grade students to complete Algebra I and be eligible for Geometry in the 9th grade, they must now take four courses of mathematics in their three Middle School years.
-Furthermore, in order for a small, qualified group of 8th grade students to complete Geometry and be eligible for Algebra II in the 9th grade, they must now take five courses of mathematics in their three Middle School years.
+Students must complete the 6th, 7th, and 8th grade Common Core mathematics classes before completing the Algebra I and Geometry Common Core courses.
+This means that in order for graduating 8th grade students to complete Algebra I and be eligible for Geometry in the 9th grade, they must take four courses of mathematics in their three Middle School years.
+Furthermore, in order for a small, qualified group of 8th grade students to complete Geometry and be eligible for Algebra II in the 9th grade, they must take five courses of mathematics in their three Middle School years.

-The Common Core content standards are intended to have may positive results.
+The Common Core content standards are intended to have many positive results.
 They will increase the rigor in the classroom and better prepare students for High School, College, and career readiness.
-In addition, the Common Core content standards will lead to the development of higher order thinking skills, problem solving, and logical and mathematical reasoning.
+In addition, the Common Core content standards will lead to the development of higher-order thinking skills, problem-solving, and logical and mathematical reasoning.
 Finally, students must use accurate and precise computational skills to solve real-world problems by applying their knowledge of mathematics.

-The Woodside School District’s Middle School math pathways allow for all Middle School students to be ability-grouped into one of four sections at each grade level.
-By using assessment results to group students together into homogenous ability-groups, the sections will be able to move at different speeds and levels of depth.
-In addition, all sections will have small class sizes that average roughly 8-12 students per section.
+The Woodside School District’s Upper School math pathways allow for all Upper School students to be ability-grouped into one of four sections at each grade level.
+By using assessment results to group students together into homogenous ability groups, the sections will be able to move at different speeds and levels of depth.
+In addition, all sections will have small class sizes that average roughly 6-14 students per section.

 Most 7th grade students will take 7B/8th grade Common Core math, the second class in the Big Ideas series.
 A small group of students who completed the requirements will take Algebra I Common Core.
-Students are placed into the ability-grouped sections based upon the results of several assessments, including the grade level Smarter Balanced test, MARS assessment, and math grades.
+Students are placed into the ability-grouped sections based upon a variety of factors, including but not limited to the grade level Smarter Balanced test, MARS assessments, and math grades.